EDUCATION PRESERVATION ADVOCACY STEWARDSHIP

-Friends of the Old Croton Aqueduct is a private, non profit volunteer organization formed to protect and preserve the Old Croton Aqueduct in both Westchester County and New York City.
+Friends of the Old Croton Aqueduct is a private, non-profit volunteer organization formed to protect and preserve the Old Croton Aqueduct in both Westchester County and New York City.
 The Friends work to raise public awareness of the Aqueduct and trail and to secure the resources that will enable this historic greenway to remain unspoiled in perpetuity.
 The Friends strive to act as a public voice for the Aqueduct as well as a source of information for those interested in its past and future.

 The Friends of the Old Croton Aqueduct is a registered 501(c)(3) organization.
 All donations are tax deductible.